b-dhillon/6protons/notes/to-do.md

 # To-Do:

 - Debug the output of lesson.json
+  - Should we write a test for this?

+- Test visually by piping the lesson.json into App.

+- Merge all branches.

 - Move new re-factored logic to a back-end server.

 - Connect front-end to back-end.

 - Figure out textPlacement and music initialization